Dec 6, 2016

 The unique nature of a life insurer’s asset/liability needs give them the ability to take advantage of relatively predictable cash in and out flows, and use this information to be more nimble in a changing interest rate environment than a typical buy and hold portfolio.
 In addition, insurance company portfolios are large and diverse both in the types of assets owned and name of issuer.

-Changes in market interest rates will find their way into BOLI portfolios through predictive cash flows as well as normal portfolio maturities and positioning.
-These new market rates continually find their way into BOLI policy crediting rates on a lag basis, giving BOLI policies the steady and predictable earnings banks have experienced and should continue to expect.
+Changes in market interest rates will find their way into BOLI portfolios through normal portfolio maturities and positioning.
+These new market rates continually find their way into BOLI policy crediting rates on a lag basis.